pingcap/docs/tikv-configuration-file.md

 ### `inspect-interval`

-+ At a certain interval, TiKV inspects the latency status of the Raftstore thread.
++ At a certain interval, TiKV inspects the latency of the Raftstore component.
 This parameter specifies the interval of inspection.
 If the latency exceeds this value, the Raftstore thread is marked as timeout.
-+ Judges whether the TiKV node is slow based on the ratio of inspected latency.
++ Judges whether the TiKV node is slow based on the ratio of timeout inspection.
 + Default value: 500ms
 + Minimum value: 1ms